openharmony/developtools_hiperf/README_zh.md

 ```
  ./hiperf_example_cmd --help
-this is a demo test comand
+this is a demo test command
   Use the following commands to simulate different scenarios
   --help
     this page